samanthagmccormick/snap-gwt-tutorial/README.md

  * In the GWT developer window, press "Launch Default Browser"
  * If you change something in the code, you can recompile the application by simply reloading the web page
  * If you change configuration files, e.g. pom.xml or static content in webapp, you might have to restart SuperDevMode.
 Ctrl+C and mvn gwt:run stops and starts the execution, respectively.

+## Importing web components

+Before using any component, you have to import the appropriate files.
+But gwt-polymer-elements comes with some utilities so as you it would be done automatically.

+* Widgets : When you use a widget, the import happens automatically  PaperButton button = new PapperButton();
+* Elements : .create() helper class ex) PaperButtonElement button = Polymer.create(PaperButtonElement.TAG);
+* Dynamic imports : importHref("paper-button/paper-button.html");
+* Static imports : Adding tags to the hosted page head is the traditional way to make webcomponents available if you want them in a mixed application (DOM, JS, or GWT) or if you want to be sure that web components are available from the beginning.  <link rel='import' href='application_context/bower_components/paper-button/paper-button.html'></link>